-Reilly has written that in Ireland “Cromwell unequivocally blames the Catholic clergy for the 1,641 massacres of innocent Protestant settlers and outlines his revulsion of such behavior in no uncertain terms in the above mentioned declaration.”
+Reilly has written that in Ireland “Cromwell unequivocally blames the Catholic clergy for the 1,641 massacres of innocent Protestant settlers and outlines his revulsion of such behavior in no uncertain terms in the above-mentioned declaration.”

-The phrase “innocent Protestant settlers” catches the eye, because in fact they were colonists who had purloined the land from the native Irish.
+The phrase “innocent Protestant settlers” catches the eye, because in fact, they were colonists who had purloined the land from the native Irish.
 How innocent could those settlers be really?

 “That’s true, I get that.
-The problem from this date is that we cannot judge the political, religious and economic world of the 17th century.
+The problem with this date is that we cannot judge the political, religious and economic world of the 17th century.
 It may as well have happened on another planet,” Reilly says.

 “Cromwell categorically blames the Catholic Church for the 1641 Rising.
 You can see why he had the high moral ground.”

-Cromwell had the high moral ground?
+Had Cromwell the high moral ground?